 Almost certainly not.
-You may be asked by the Conference or by the keyworker to attend meetings of the Core group that will oversee the detailed operation of the Child Protection Plan.
-You may be invited to a review Child Protection Case Conference.
-Reports for and attendance at such a conference are just as important as attending the initial child protection case conference, as equally important decisions have to be made.
+You may be asked by the Planning Meeting or by the keyworker to attend meetings of the Core group that will oversee the detailed operation of the Child Protection Plan.
+You may be invited to a review Child Protection Planning Meeting.
+Updated relevant information and attendance at such a meeting are just as important as attending the Initial Child Protection Planning Meeting, as equally important decisions have to be made.

-Whether or not you attend a Child Protection case Conference, if the Reporter decides that a Children's Hearing should be called, you may be asked to attend the Hearing.
-More information about what you need to do about that is available from the Authority Reporter (telephone 692436) or from the SCRA website http://www.scra.gov.uk/partners\faq.htm
+Whether or not you attend a Child Protection Planning Meeting, if the Reporter decides that a Children's Hearing should be called, you may be asked to attend the Hearing.
+More information about what you need to do about that is available from the Authority Reporter (telephone 03002002200) or from the SCRA website